-April is Car Care Month: Play it Cool with These Tips from Evans
+October is Car Care Month: Optimize Performance With These Tips From Evans

-April showers bring more than May flowers—it’s national car care month.
-And the timing is spot on, as many of us start to plan summer getaways and make sure our cars are in good shape for traveling long distances in the heat—including those classic car owners prepping for parade routes.
-Whatever the vehicle, keep it cool this spring with these car care tips from Evans.
+October is national car care month.
+And the timing is spot on, as many of us start to plan fall getaways and make sure our cars are in good shape for traveling long distances in a variety of weather conditions.
+Whatever your vehicle, optimize performance with these car care tips from Evans.

 1. Consider the coolant.